KQ7365/Sugar-Free-Crypto/README.md

 - CRUD capabilities
 - Public API provided by CoinGecko
 - Over 40 modules adhering to clean code practices and modularization

+##### User Awareness

+Some items are simulated, for example, the 'add some sugar' button within the Favorites Page after creating a resource will automatically make a draft post on the social media application 'X'.
+However, if user testing application does not have X, the action may not work properly.

+User functionality to delete favorite education links and favorite cryptos has not been added as of yet (stretch goal)